 I don’t know exactly how or when it had happened.
 Perhaps it was the day I couldn’t find a place to put even one foot on the floor.
 Ah, yes!
 Now, I remember.

 Coming back to my story, I tried to clear the clutter as it appeared at different places, but soon realised that it was a losing battle.
 It was a race against sloppiness for me.
 After sending the messy trio out of the house that looked like a war zone in the morning, I picked up and picked up and picked up some more — of the clutter they had left behind.
 Arms aching and back breaking with all the bending, I soon started cheating.
 I only cleared spaces that were absolutely at a premium and let the rest be.
-I figured that I had to join them since I couldn’t beat them.
+I figured that I had no choice but to join them, since I couldn’t beat them.

 For all my trying to become one of the clutter bugs, living with three of them was a nerve wracking experience.
+Perhaps I lacked the ‘clutter-gene’.
 My yelling only made matters worse.
 The three began getting even more slovenly if that were possible.
 Then they began ignoring me altogether.
 My arm ached from all that picking up and my feet were tired from searching for clear space on the floor to put them down.
 In desperation, I took to even walking with a broom like the Jain munis, trying to clear a path for myself amidst the clutter.
 I had to give it up after I broke two brooms — the clutter had become so deep and heavy.

 Then one day, I threw up my arms in despair and looked up at the heavens.
 And I saw light.
 It was no less a light than what Buddha had seen under the Bodhi tree.
 For before my eyes lay a vast expanse of clear, white space — the ceiling!
 It was so inviting that I climbed the wall.
 And I have stayed there ever since.
 Oh bliss!
 The only thing I have to worry about now is to keep the trio from coming up here.